 Become a SNAP authorized market

-Markets and farms accepting SNAP benefits must be authorized by Food Nutrition Services (FNS), a branch of the USDA.
+Markets, farms and stores accepting SNAP benefits must be authorized by Food Nutrition Services (FNS), a branch of the USDA.
 FNS will provide a SNAP license with an FNS number.
 This permit number is specific to your market, and will be programmed into your market's point of sale (POS) terminal or app.
 There is no charge for the FNS application or SNAP license, but you will be responsible for purchasing and paying fees on an EBT card reader (various grants and programs exist to help small businesses afford these- feel free to reach out to email@example.com for more information).

 *To complete the application, you’ll need the following:

 Photo identification and Social Security card for all owners, partners, and corporate officers, unless the market is owned by a government agency.
 In cases where a farmers market is owned by a non-profit cooperative, the cooperative may designate a single “responsible official,” and provide such information solely for that person.

 USDA FNS signed Certification and Signature Statement, which is received after submitting the application online.